Heat Pump Hot Water Systems

 Rather than removing heat from inside a cabinet, a heat pump extracts thermal energy from the surrounding air and transfers it into water stored within the hot water tank.

-Unlike traditional electric hot water systems that create heat directly using electrical resistance elements, a heat pump uses a highly efficient refrigeration cycle to move existing heat energy from the air into the water.
+Unlike traditional electric hot water systems that create heat directly using electrical resistance elements, a hot water heat pump uses a highly efficient refrigeration cycle to move existing heat energy from the air into the water.
 This process allows heat pumps to produce several units of heat energy for every unit of electricity consumed.

 The process works as follows: